Mining Industry

 - Mine Water Management

-Mining environments demand extremely rugged sensors capable of operating under dust, vibration, moisture, and harsh mechanical conditions.
+Mining environments require rugged sensing systems capable of operating under vibration, dust, moisture, explosive atmospheres, and harsh environmental conditions.

 Safety & Environmental Compliance